bminortx/bminortx.github.io/_posts/2015-07-10-Season-of-Migration-to-the-Cloud.md

 Except.

-We didn't really have to do any of that.
+We actally did more work than we needed to.
 We realized later that one of the core aspects of Django, a mechanic called 'migrations', actually does this whole thing for you if you write it correctly.
 Just program the files to save to this database and not that database, and you're good to go.
 Even though we put so much thought into the process, our way still seemed hacky and unsafe when compared to something that our chosen framework already offered.

 In my opinion, this kind of situation is what makes software engineering so hard.
 You could be incredibly good at database design, user flow, or scientific computation, but there's always going to be a new or better way to do it.
 The worst part is that it seems so obvious in hindsight, and you wonder why you ever did anything else.
 Odds are, most of what an engineer just learned about a new API or interesting system is going to be outdated in a couple of years<span class="ref"><span class="refnum">[2]</span><span class="refbody">
 Though if you program for the government, you're probably OK for at least 10.